marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

   - `%script`&mdash;To call and run PL/SQL scripts
   - `%python`&mdash;To call the Python interpreter and run Python scripts

-## Task 4: Use the Python Interpreter
+## Task 4: Use the Python interpreter

 Let's start by running the entire notebook, so that we can see the result of each paragraph.